 - Longer life for our landfills

-- Turning organic waste into a nutrient-rich soil supplement for your garden.
+Turning organic waste into a nutrient-rich soil supplement for your garden.
 The Cornell Cooperative Extension of Monroe County (585 461-1000) has detailed information on this and other environmental topics--click here.
 Composting is nature’s way of breaking down plant materials.
-It’s a simple, useful way to reuse your leaves, grass, vegetable and fruit scraps.
+It is a simple and useful way to reuse your leaves, grass, vegetable and fruit scraps which also helps to:

-- reduces the need for fertilizers by returning nutrients to the soil
+- reduce the need for fertilizers by returning nutrients to the soil

 Curbside Food Waste Composting Service

 A private company is currently offering curbside food waste composting service in a limited market area pilot program.
 Click here for details on this service.

 You don’t need to spend a lot of time or money to make your own compost.
 All you need is: